tomfrankkirk/tomfrankkirk.github.io/TK_cv.md

     * 1 publication, 1 patent and 3 software modules released.
     * Separately, was involved in producing an emergency ventilator for Covid-19 pandemic (see employment below).

-* 2013 - 2017: MEng Engineering, Economics & Management
+* 2013 - 2017: MEng Engineering, Economics & Management, Trinity College, Oxford University
     * First class honours, winner of Millard scholarship and Knox prize for best degree result.
     * Specialisms in biomedical and information engineering, as well as macroeconomics and game theory.